cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 The high-level functions specified in {{generation}} are all fallible.
-The explicit errors generated throughout this specification, along with the conditions that lead to each error, are listed in the definitions for rsabssa_blind, rsabssa_blind_sign, and rsabssa_finalize.
+The explicit errors generated throughout this specification, along with the conditions that lead to each error, are listed in the definitions for rsabssa_blind, rsabssa_blind_sign, rsabssa_finalize and rsabssa_verify.
 These errors are meant as a guide for implementors.
 They are not an exhaustive list of all the errors an implementation might emit.
 For example, implementations might run out of memory.